-Wednesday, 10th January 2018—The Duchess of Cambridge (Kate Middleton) visited Reach Academy in Feltham, London.
+10th January 2018—Kate Middleton visited Reach Academy in Feltham, London.

 The Duchess toured the school and spent time with children, parents and staff.
 She spoke with sixth formers in their common room and joined in with art activities with the younger pupils.

 The school also has a farm home to chickens, rabbits and guinea pigs.
 Plus, Kate met a puppy called Bear who is being trained as a therapy dog by pupils.

 Reach Academy is a Place2Be Partner School.
 Place2Be is a children’s mental health charity that provides support and training to schools across the UK.